Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Chocolate sauce drizzled on the insides of the cup before adding the other ingredients, optional

-ROOT BEER: Using your favorite brand of root beer, whether name-brand or generic, will work fine in this ice cream float.
+ROOT BEER: Using your favorite root beer, whether name-brand or generic, will work fine in this ice cream float.
+A&W and Stewart’s root beer are two popular options.

-ALCOHOL: If you want to make this into an alcoholic root beer float, you can add 1 shot (1.5 ounces) of vanilla vodka for a grown-up drink.
+ALCOHOL: If you want to make this into an alcoholic root beer float, you can add one shot (1.5 ounces) of vanilla vodka for a grown-up drink.

 OUR RECIPE DEVELOPER SAYS